The sweetest way to see Manatees: The TECO Manatee Viewing Center

 Refurbished Education Center at the TECO Manatee Viewing Center:

-TECO put the time the center was closed due to COVID to good use by renovating the education building and adding new interactive games and displays.
+TECO renovated the education building and added new interactive games and displays in recent years.
 This is where you’ll learn everything you need to know about these gorgeous creatures and how we can better protect them.

 Tampa Electric Clean Energy Center